 Montmartre’s Théâtre de l’Atelier was founded in 1822 and, over the years, it has seen the greats of French drama tread its boards.
 Over the past few years, however, this hallowed theatre has played host to a different kind of spectacle; one that sees events co-ordinators, computer programmers and marketing directors take to the stage.
 Every couple of months, media company My Little Paris decamps here for a morning called Megalab that sees employees make a 10-minute presentation on a topic that inspires them.

 Everything from the power of DIY to the life lessons learnt by the commercial director during her career as a ballet dancer has been presented at the theatre.
-“We cover diverse themes,” says Maxime Froissant, My Little Paris’s head copywriter.
+“We cover diverse themes,” says Maxime Froissant, My Little Paris’s chief cultural officer.
 “One of the best examples was a proofreader from our customer-relations team who gave a presentation on punctuation as a work of art.
 It was amazing.”

 My Little Paris began life in 2008 as a newsletter revealing insider tips on the city’s hidden gems and feature quirky illustrations and columns on topics such as “40 ways to be a little French”.
 Word spread quickly and the website soon garnered a worldwide fan base.
 The venture now has offshoots in Marseille and Lyon, as well as a version in English.
 It has also launched a monthly subscription goody box and an in-house cosmetics brand, My Little Beauty.